Understanding Relative Energy Deficiency in Sport (RED-S): Definition and Causes

 Learn more about health complications associated with RED-S and the approach UT Health Austin clinicians take in treating the condition.

-<br>For more information about the Integrated Behavioral Health care team at UT Health Austin, visit here.
+<br>For more information about the Health Social Work care team, visit here.

-For more information about UT Health Austin’s Pediatric Psychiatry at Dell Children’s or to make an appointment, visit here.
+For more information about UT Health Austin’s Pediatric Psychiatry at Dell Children’s or to request an appointment, visit here.

-To learn more about the Sports and Injury Clinic within UT Health Austin’s Musculoskeletal Institute or to schedule an appointment, call 1-833-UT-CARES (1-833-882-2737) or visit here.
+For more information about the Sports and Injury Clinic within UT Health Austin’s Musculoskeletal Institute or to request an appointment, call 1-833-UT-CARES (1-833-882-2737) or visit here.

 About UT Health Austin